Rhabdoviridae: Replication

 Viral replication is cytoplasmic.
 The replication cycle is the same for most rhabdoviruses.
-All components required for early transcription and the nucleocapsid are released to the cytoplasm of the infected cell after the first steps of binding, penetration and uncoating take place.
+All components required for early transcription and the nucleocapsid are released to the cytoplasm of the infected cell after the first steps of binding, penetration, and uncoating take place.
 Entry into the host cell is achieved by attachment of the viral G glycoproteins to host receptors, which mediates clathrin-mediated endocytosis.
-Replication follows the negative stranded RNA virus replication model.
-Negative stranded RNA virus transcription, using polymerase stuttering is the method of transcription.
-The virus exits the host cell by budding, and tubule-guided viral movement.
-Transmission routes are zoonosis and bite.
+Replication follows the negative-stranded RNA virus replication model.
+Negative-stranded RNA virus transcription, using polymerase stuttering, is the method of transcription.
+The virus exits the host cell by budding and tubule-guided viral movement.

 Replication of many rhabdoviruses occurs in the cytoplasm, although several of the plant infecting viruses replicate in the nucleus.
-The rhabdovirus matrix (M) protein is very small (~20–25 kDa) however plays a number of important roles during the replication cycle of the virus.
+The rhabdovirus matrix (M) protein is very small (~20–25 kDa), however it plays a number of important roles during the replication cycle of the virus.
 These proteins of rhabdoviruses constitute major structural components of the virus and they are multifunctional proteins and required for virus maturation and viral budding process that also regulate the balance of virus RNA synthesis by shifting synthesis from transcription to replication.
 In order for replication, both the L and P protein must be expressed to regulate transcription.
 Phosphoprotein (P) also plays a crucial role during replication, as N-P complexes, rather than N alone, are necessary for appropriate and selective encapsidation of viral RNA.
 Therefore, replication is not possible after infection until the primary transcription and translation produce enough N protein.